rstudio/packrat/limitations.md

     ## install a package `lassoTools` that lives within a local repository
     packrat::install_local("lassoTools")

-and Packrat will automatically disocver the package `lassoTools` within the local repository.
+and Packrat will automatically discover the package `lassoTools` within the local repository.

 ### Building packages